SteadyCadence/api-docs/content/02-users.md

 `contacts` | JSONField |  | A list of contacts for this organization.
 A contact is a JSON object containing name, email (optional) and tel (optional).
 `users` | ListSerializer |  | An array of properties in the `users` object.
 See table below for more information.

-> Oliver, there is a `users` object inside of `organizations` which is inside of `users`.
-Do we need to explain that at all?

-And here is a table of the properties of `users`, an array of all the user accounts associated with an organization:
+And here is a table of the properties of `users`, an array of a user account associated with an organization:

 Property | Type | Required? | Description
 ---|---|:---:|---